The reason this exists

 What I started to notice

-Over time, I began to see the same thing in other people's lives.
+Over time, I began to see the same pattern in other people's lives.

 Where this began